Component deployment failure

 composer.json in a text editor and write down the values of

-To get the extension’s Composer name from Magento Marketplace:
+To get the module’s Composer name from Magento Marketplace:

 - Log in to Magento Marketplace with the user name and password you used to purchase the component.